The Easiest Way to Fix a Car Heater At Home

 Most Common Causes of Car Heater Malfunction

-In 90% of the cases, the heater malfunction is caused by one of the three reasons:
+In 90% of the cases, the heater malfunction is caused by one of these reasons:

 - The heater switching system might be faulty.

 - The cabin air filter might be choked, restricting the airflow through the heater core.

 - The thermostat valve might not be working right.

 - The heater core might be clogged.